Jordan's national carrier stops flying over Syrian airspace

-AMMAN (Reuters) - Jordan’s national carrier Royal Jordanian RJAL.AM has stopped flying over Syrian airspace for security reasons, the airline’s head said on Sunday.
+AMMAN, March 3 (Reuters) - Jordan’s national carrier Royal Jordanian has stopped flying over Syrian airspace for security reasons, the airline’s head said on Sunday.

 Syria is a major air and land transport hub for the Gulf and eastern Europe, and nearly two years of revolt there against President Bashar al-Assad has already severely hit multibillion dollar cargo routes from Turkey to the Gulf and vice versa.